FeLiNa0/parallelly/README.md

 e
 (no newline at end of output)

-1 command finished in 0.2 seconds.
+1 command finished in 0.1 seconds.
 + echo

 $ parallelly \
     --cc cat -a last3lines 'printf "a\nb\nc\nd\ne"'
 parallelly will run 1 commands in parallel
-Error spawning command line “dbus-launch --autolaunch=0901e04646ab485291e89972218b5ae7 --binary-syntax --close-stderr”: Child process exited with code 1
 ============= Successful command(s) =============
 Command last3lines succeeded in 0.0 seconds.
 + printf "a\nb\nc\nd\ne"